MrGoldenpioche/Alephium-GoogleAppScripts/README.md

 ### Constant variables
 To use these functions, two variables are set.
 > - BASE_URL : fixed to "https://mainnet-backend.alephium.org/addresses/"
-> - WALLET_ADDRESS : add your Alephium's wallet address here
+> - wallet_address : add your Alephium's wallet address here

 If you don't want details, jump to <a href="https://github.com/MrGoldenpioche/Alephium-GoogleAppScripts#how-to-use-them">How to use this ?</a>